 British home education curriculum

-InterHigh is for secondary age students, 11-16, and offers 2-3 hours per day online tuition in various subjects, including the possibility of GCSEs in the final year.
+InterHigh is for secondary age students, 11-16.
+It offers 2-3 hours per day online tuition in various subjects.
+It also includes the possibility of GCSEs in the final year.

-Briteschool is for primary and secondary age students, particularly aimed at home educated and expatriate children.
+Briteschool is for primary and secondary age students.
+It is particularly aimed at home educated and expatriate children.

 We started using ACE (the European version) for our teenage sons starting when they were about 12 and 14, so they could get certification equivalent to GCSE and A-level exams.
 This is an American curriculum with some parts adapted for European usage.
 We chose ACE because it was the only curriculum at the time which provided a distance-learning certificate programme (the National Christian Schools Certificate) without exams which is acceptable at British universities.

 If you want a traditional, Bible-based curriculum then Abeka might appeal – this is used in schools as well as homes, and uses bright and colourful text books, appealing particularly well to younger children.
 Rather than registering for an entire year’s curriculum, many people choose just a few of Abeka’s books appropriate to their child’s ability rather than ‘grade level’ and progress at their own pace.

 Alpha Omega is another popular American Christian curriculum, which features workbooks (called ‘lifepacs’) rather than text books.
 These are excellently produced, and move progressively through the grades covering core topics with some electives, and plenty of flexibility.
 They have a fairly recent innovation, the ‘Switched On Schoolhouse’ curriculum, where students register with an online school, and do all their work on the computer, communicating with teachers via email each day.
 This is popular with parents who do not have much time to spend helping their children or preparing lessons, and for children who enjoy working via the computer rather than on paper.
 However it is considerably more expensive than the basic Alpha Omega curriculum.